xyproto/orbiton/README.md

 * Editing files deep within larger Go or C++ projects.
 * Solving Advent of Code tasks.
 * Being placed on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in log, man page and image viewer, has an optional nano/pico mode, can be used as `EDITOR=o visudo` and has built-in support for neatly formatting `/etc/fstab` files.
-* Writing any number of words in a distraction-free fullscreen environment.
-(Press `ctrl-g` to see the word count in the status bar).
+* Writing any number of words in a distraction-free fullscreen environment (toggle the status line via the `ctrl-o` menu to see the word count in the status bar).

 ## Screenshots